Alleged Onset Date: How to Choose the Right Start Date

 Frequently Asked Questions

-TL;DR: Your alleged onset date (AOD) is when you claim your disability began.
+Your alleged onset date (AOD) is when you claim your disability began.
 It affects your backpay amount, the evidence the SSA reviews, and sometimes whether you qualify at all.
-Generally, your AOD should be the date you stopped working or the date your condition became severe enough to prevent SGA-level work.
+Generally, your AOD should be the date you stopped working or the date your condition became severe enough to prevent work.

 What the Onset Date Means?